Petra-Johansson/userstories/README.md

 ### This is an unordered list
 ```
-for this we write an asterix, * , or a dash, - , and then the list item
+for this we write an asterisk, * , or a dash, - , and then the list item
 * item
 - item 2
 * item 3